dracaether/python/README.md

 **-NEW-** Q. What's the [random stuff folder](https://github.com/dracaether/python/tree/master/random%20stuff) for?

-A. I'm cleaning up both my main workstation and back burner laptops to prepare for reinstalling [Arch Linux](https://www.archlinux.org/) (Yes, that's how much of a geek I am... or was it nerd?
-Let's go with enthusiast)!
+A. I'm cleaning up both my main workstation to prepare for reinstalling Windows 10 for my recreational stuff like gaming, video editing and such.
+Those are my hobbies aside from coding stuff.
 These codes were written during the span of 1 college semester learning Python, but never see the light (until now) due to me focusing on other programs to finish.
 So, they have their own folder.